|History Happenings Archive for 2006|

 [3 March 2006] ADDENDUM: A Web site being maintained by Dr Otto Schaden reported that there are seven coffins and 27 jars in the tomb.
 The site has many photographs that do not appear to be available elsewhere.

 Dr Doug Cupples speaks on “Shelby Foote: The South’s Homer”

 [1 February 2006] Dr Doug Cupples, Instructor, Department of History, spoke today at the McWherter Library on Shelby Foote, who received public acclaim for his appearances in Ken Burn’s documentary on the Civil War, but whose primary reputation rests upon his monumental work, The Civil War: A Narrative, which occupied Foote from 1958 to 1974.

 Oral History Research Office receives $120,000 grant for Veterans Oral History Project

 Elton Weaver receives grant from Gilder Lehrman Institute to support dissertation research

-[27 January 2006] Elton Weaver, doctoral candidate in the Department of History, has received a grant from the Gilder Lehrman Institute in American History to support his research at the Schomburg Center for Research in Black Culture in
+[27 January 2006] Elton Weaver, doctoral candidate in the Department of History, has received a grant from the Gilder Lehrman Institute in American History to support his research at the Schomburg Center for Research in Black Culture in New York.

 Dr Kevin Martin speaks on his research on the Damascus International Exposition, 1954-1958

 Faculty members or graduate students who have papers that they would like to have discussed at a future meeting of the seminar should notify Dr Joseph Hawes, firstname.lastname@example.org.